 Over the past three decades, Dennis Buttimer has been a coach, speaker and leader in the helping profession.
-With a rich background in employee assistance programming (EAP), corporate training, and cancer wellness programming, Dennis draws on his unique skill set to help individuals and organizations to be more productive in all areas of their lives.
+With a rich background in employee assistance programming (EAP), corporate training, and healthcare, Dennis draws on his unique skill set to help individuals and organizations to be more productive in all areas of their lives.

 Dennis encourages and guides clients out of problem patterns into mindful performance leading them to success.
 He has developed successful techniques and strategies based not only on his professional education and training but also on his personal experiences.